bshelton229/varnish-admin-socket-python/README.rst

 Varnish Admin Socket
 =====================

-Simple python library to administer Varnish.
+A simple python library to administer Varnish over the administration socket.
 The library can use shared secret authentication.
-I have only tested against Varnish 2.1.5.
+I have only tested it against Varnish 2.1.5.

+This was heavily inspired by Tim Whitlock's wonderful PHP library (http://github.com/timwhitlock/php-varnish).

 Usage::